IPS-Hosting/game-images/palworld/README.md

 ## Ports
 * 8211/udp (game)
+* 25575/tcp (rcon)

-You can change the port with the `GAME_PORT` environment variable.
+You can change the game port with the `GAME_PORT` environment variable.
+The RCON port can be changed using the `RCONPort` setting in the `PalWorldSettings.ini` file.
+Note that RCON is disabled by default and needs to be enabled in the same file using the `RCONEnabled` setting.

 ## Env variables
 Env variables can be configured with the `-e "KEY=VAL"` flag when creating the container.
 The flag can be used multiple times.